 Hormonal methods: Three different brands of oral contraceptives (pills) are available.
 Students can receive a prescription for a year’s worth of pills.
 An appointment must be made with a medical provider in order to obtain a prescription.
 A medical exam is NOT required at this visit.

 Hammond Health Center medical providers can also provide prescriptions for the Vaginal Ring (NuvaRing), Birth Control Shot (Depo-Provera), and the Birth Control Patch (Ortho-Evra).

 Students who are interested in obtaining the IUD or the Birth Control Implant (Implanon) can find these methods at Planned Parenthood of the Southern Finger Lakes (PPSFL) in Ithaca, or at a private GYN practitioner’s office.

-Free condoms are available on the lower (basement) level of Hammond Health Center, in the Center for Health Promotion (CHP).
-There is a basket of condoms on the bookshelf in the CHP Resource Room.
-Help yourself!
+Free condoms are available in the lobby of Hammond Health Center and on the lower (basement) level of Hammond Health Center in the Center for Health Promotion (CHP) and in the LGBT Center Resource Room.